 The groups are semi-private with a maximum of 6 participants.

 1. Arrange a 15 min free Discovery Call

 2. After the interview you will be requested to fill in

 a pre-screening form and make payment.

-The next 6-week course is starting in April.
+The next 6-week course is starting on July 14.

 How does TCTSY differ from other yoga classes?

 Priority is given to creating a safe and comfortable space